Lead Apron Patterns

 Lead Apron Protection Levels Used by IndoSurgicals

-IndoSurgicals supplies radiation protection aprons mainly in two protection levels:
+IndoSurgicals supplies radiation protection aprons mainly in two protection levels: 0.35 mmPb and 0.50 mmPb.

-0.35 mmPb Routine X-ray, dental, veterinary, general radiology and diagnostic applications
+Generally lighter and suitable for routine X-ray, dental, veterinary, general radiology and diagnostic applications.

 Core Material Options Available